Every winter, there comes a point where you bundle up tightly, head outdoors, and it hits you, right in the face – that little whiff of spring.

 Too much?
 Sorry.

 Then I found out about purple dead nettle.
 Every spring, as soon as it starts growing, I start each day with a cup of tea made with it and a large tablespoon of local honey.
+Purple dead nettle is a natural antihistamine.
 It’s certainly helped make the season of ‘All the Pollens’ bearable.

 I even make it into a natural soda using my homemade ginger bug.
 And sometimes, a splash of gin goes into the soda too.
 Those herbal flavors work well together.